ichim/LeafletForBlazor-NuGet/Sigma Drone/README.md

           };

+## Configuring the first indicators

+A first set of indicators are displayed on the circle sector of the gauge chart and refer to the WiFi signal and the altimeter.

+Both altimeter and WiFi signal are optional.

 You can create charts specific to drone monitoring.
 This type of chart is a combination of Gauge and vehicle-specific indicators.

      var sigmaDroneChartPoint = new RealTimeMap.SigmaDroneChartPoint()